 For people with mild to moderate asthma, it’s usually enough to take long-term medications and bring a quick-relief device (such as an inhaler) with them.

 Don’t question your loved one’s reasons for bringing their medications along.
-Instead, be glad that they are prepared.
-(As a bonus, ask your loved one about how you can help administer any of their asthma medications, if needed.)
+Instead, be glad that they’re prepared.

 As there are different types of asthma with varying severities, triggers vary too.
 Some people may be able to exercise just fine with asthma.
 Many people with severe asthma can’t exercise.
 In such cases, using a rescue inhaler beforehand to relax the airways may not be enough.

 Your loved one should take walks or do light stretches only if they’re able.
 Understand that some days are better than others when it comes to exercise capabilities.

 People with severe asthma have already discussed exercise with their doctors and they’ll know what they can do and how much is too much.
 They may also be going through pulmonary rehabilitation, which helps to increase their ability to exercise in the future.

 Mild to moderate asthma often improves with time and proper treatment and management.
 Also, if you have a mild case of allergic asthma, avoiding triggers and taking allergy shots can help decrease the incidence of symptoms.

 But it’s a myth that all types of asthma will completely go away.
 People with severe asthma are less likely to experience some of the “remission” that people with mild asthma might.
 There’s currently no cure for any form of asthma.